SlimFaas Jobs

 2. Defining Jobs via Configuration

 You configure SlimFaas jobs by providing a JSON configuration.
-The most common method is to store this JSON in a Kubernetes ConfigMap and pass it to SlimFaas via the SLIMFAAS_JOBS_CONFIGURATION environment variable.
+The most common method is to store this JSON in a Kubernetes ConfigMap and pass it to SlimFaas via the SlimFaas__JobsConfiguration environment variable.

 Example ConfigMap + StatefulSet